blackdeathy1/Project-Group-35-All-the-world-s-a-stage-/aviraj-Walkability/README.md

-Walability ration of streets to sidewalk.
+Walability ratio of streets to sidewalk.